neoneye/arcathon-docker-image/ARCathon2023/readme.md

 I have tried fixing it earlier in the iterations 48..50, but I had too many things going on to exactly pinpoint what was causing the logistic regression to solve 0 tasks.

 Scenario A: If the score is 8, then 2 tasks gets solve with logistic regression.
-Then all is good, and I can burry this typo.
+Then all is good, and I can bury this typo.

 Scenario B: If the score is 7, then 1 tasks get solve with logistic regression.
 If this is the case, then I may have to reintoduce the typo.
-I can't decide with myself wether to keep it or burry it.
+I can't decide with myself wether to keep it or bury it.

 Scenario C: If the score is 6, then 0 tasks gets solved with logistic regression.
 The typo is improving the ability to solve tasks.
 This goes against my intuition.
 If this is the case, then I will have to reintoduce the typo.